 February 3rd 1973.
-That was the last time Northern Illinois had beaten a ranked opponent (number 19 Oral Roberts)… that was until Tuesday night.
-On a cold night in DeKalb Illinois that only saw 1,284 people file into the convocation center due to a ice storm moving through the area the Northern Illinois University Huskies defeated the 14th ranked University of Buffalo Bulls 77-75; everybody was treated to a game they will remember for years to come, and a court storming!
+That was the last time Northern Illinois had beaten a ranked opponent (number 19 Oral Roberts), that was until Tuesday night.
+On a cold night in DeKalb Illinois that only saw 1,284 people file into the convocation center due to a ice storm moving through the area the Northern Illinois University Huskies defeated the 14th ranked University of Buffalo Bulls 77-75.
+Everybody in attendance was treated to a game they will remember for years to come.

 He responded: “Yeah, I think we’ll just get back to who we are.
 Forget about the rankings, forget about all the national news media covering us forget about all that stuff; we’re in second place in the MAC.
 We’re chasing Bowling Green, so lets get back to playing the way we played in the beginning of the year and the end of last year.

 Buffalo going into the game had only let one opponent all season shoot 50% or greater from the field.
 NIU shot 50%.
-The Huskies also outrebounded the Bulls 40-37, and that slim margin on the glass proved to have a big impact on the game because when I was asking Oats in the press conference about their struggles from three point range after touching on that he immediately brought it back to their effort rebounding and defending by saying “Yeah, obviously if you make more threes it helps you out.
+The Huskies also outrebounded the Bulls 40-37, and that slim margin on the glass proved to have a big impact on the game Oats said “Yeah, obviously if you make more threes it helps you out.
 We would like to win games even when we don’t make it.
 If we make one more we win, but it shouldn’t come down to that in my opinion.
 It should have been taken care of on the rebounds, defense, and energy.”